 Equinix investing in new green Helsinki data centre

-Less than a fortnight after announcing the build of a new flagship data centre in London, Equinix has revealed it’s building another facility in Helsinki, Finland.
+Less than a fortnight after announcing the build of a new flagship data center in London, Equinix has revealed it's building another facility in Helsinki, Finland.

 The new facility will enable customers to interconnect with more than 135 businesses in Finland.
 In its initial phase the new facility will add 250 cabinets before expanding to 1,475 cabinets when fully complete, and will be powered exclusively by green energy.

 Equinix says Helsinki is an ideal location for companies that are offering global solutions and seeking interconnection to cloud service providers or business ecosystems as it is effectively a digital gateway between Russia, the Baltic states, and the rest of Europe.